CyrusKao/cf-ddns-cli/readme.md

 A simple CLI tool that updates Cloudflare DNS records dynamically (DDNS) with your current IP address (IPv6 supported), compatible with Cloudflare API v4.

+> See the full instruction at [my blog post](https://nocache.org/p/setup-cloudflare-dynamic-dns-ddns-with-cli-on-windows-mac-linux).

 ## Installation

 ```sh